p2sr/Portal2SpeedrunMod/README.md

 - Everything from Singleplayer Speedrun Mod.
 - Super Mario Odyssey movement added on top of Portal 2 movement
 - Control objects at the drop of a hat
-- Many various difficult to find Moons!
+- Over 280 difficult to find Moons!

 ### The Floor is Lava